Purpose of this article:

 To do a simple circuit and power the micro controller, first thing you need to know is that you need a stable 5V power source.
 The best way to achieve this is to use a regulator like the 7905/7805.
 This component has constant output regardless of the input current - in regards to some given boundaries, of course.

 Here is the circuit.
-I suggest you use sockets for the ATMega8, to easily change your chip on your board.
+I suggest you use sockets for the ATMega8, to easily change the chip on your board.

 By implementing the schematics above, you'll have the microchip powered.
 But you'll need to program it in order to have a useful result.